NeCTAR-RC/nectar-training/package02/sections/vlabs.markdown

 * The [Humanities Virtual Lab](https://www.nectar.org.au/node/562) is integrating many important cultural data sets for researchers in the humanities.

-* The [Biodiversity and Climate Change Virtual Lab](https://nectar.org.au/node/778) provides integrated tools, data collections and access portals for modelling the potential responses of Australia’s biodiversity to climate change.
+* The [Biodiversity and Climate Change Virtual Lab](https://nectar.org.au/node/778) provides integrated tools, data collections and access portals for modelling the potential responses of Australias biodiversity to climate change.

 * .. and many more!
 Check it out on the [website for NeCTAR virtual laboratories](https://nectar.org.au/virtual-laboratories-1).